 The items along the x-axis are “buckets”.
 From the controls on the left, you can change the number of items displayed, and other properties.

+Notice what we just did: we got a histogram of how often the various Cisco syslog error types occurred.
+That’s arguably some quick value for our efforts!

 Visualization

-You can also click on Visualize, the second icon on the left.
+You can also click on Visualize, the second icon on the left vertical strip.
 Hovering over one of those icons brings up a pop-up title for it.

 When you click on Visualize, here’s what comes up: